Oregon Firearm Purchases

 4Permit to Purchase (Measure 114)

-- Process includes a background check, safety training, and potentially fingerprinting.
+- The process would include a background check, an approved safety course, and fingerprinting.

 - Stay informed on the legal status as it is subject to change.